Can You Avoid Alcohol Withdrawal Symptoms?

-If you are feeling stressed, try breathing in through your nose of four second, holding it for four second and breathing out through your mouth for four seconds.
+If you are feeling stressed, try breathing in through your nose for at least four seconds, holding it for four seconds and breathing out through your mouth for four seconds.
 This will help you engage your prefrontal cortex and maintain the ability to think rationally during the withdrawal process.

-Read A Book Or Listen To Music
+Read A Book or Listen to Music

 Distraction is a powerful tool to help you focus on something other than your alcohol withdrawal symptoms.
 Reading a book or listening to music can take your mind off what your body is going through.

 Alcohol withdrawal can be painful and there is no way of avoiding alcohol withdrawal symptoms.
 But if you truly want to stop drinking and lead a happy, healthier life, you need to get treatment for your alcohol use disorder.
 Call us today so that we can discuss your options 0800 880 7596.